jimmieego/reading-notes/Design/Layout-Essentials.md

 A full page of three-column text can become dense.
 A good way to keep the reader engaged and undaunted is to lower the columns on the page, which creates clean spreads and a feeling of movement.

 Lowered text columns also enable the designer to create a clear area for lead information such as the running head and page number, spread title, head- note, and photos.

+## 42. Determine a Palette

+Determining a controlled palette can provide coherence.
+When the function of color is to grab attention, it makes sense to use bright colors.
+When color is used to serve more serious text such as a case study or financial report, a palette can be more muted (less saturated) to better serve the content.

+## 43. Let the Color Be the Information

+Using a limited amount of color (e.g., black) to offset highly saturated images allows the reader to focus on the point of the image.
+Too much visual competition is counterproductive.